Percentile: Definitions

-however all definitions yield similar results when the number of observations is very large and the probability distribution is continuous.
+however, all definitions yield similar results when the number of observations is very large and the probability distribution is continuous.
 In the limit, as the sample size approaches infinity, the 100pth percentile (0<p<1) approximates the inverse of the cumulative distribution function (CDF) thus formed, evaluated at p, as p approximates the CDF.
 This can be seen as a consequence of the Glivenko–Cantelli theorem.
 Some methods for calculating the percentiles are given below.

 The normal distribution and percentiles

-The methods given in the definitions section (below) are approximations for use in small-sample statistics.
+The methods given in the calculation methods section (below) are approximations for use in small-sample statistics.
 In general terms, for very large populations following a normal distribution, percentiles may often be represented by reference to a normal curve plot.
 The normal distribution is plotted along an axis scaled to standard deviations, or sigma ($\sigma$) units.
 Mathematically, the normal distribution extends to negative infinity on the left and positive infinity on the right.
 Note, however, that only a very small proportion of individuals in a population will fall outside the −3σ to +3σ range.
 For example, with human heights very few people are above the +3σ height level.

 Percentiles represent the area under the normal curve, increasing from left to right.
 Each standard deviation represents a fixed percentile.
-Thus, rounding to two decimal places, −3σ is the 0.13th percentile, −2σ the 2.28th percentile, −1σ the 15.87th percentile, 0σ the 50th percentile (both the mean and median of the distribution), +1σ the 84.13th percentile, +2σ the 97.72nd percentile, and +3σ the 99.87th percentile.
+Thus, rounding to two decimal places, −3σ is the 0.13th percentile, −2σ the 2.28th percentile, −1σ the 15.87th percentile, 0σ the 50th percentile (both the mean and median of the distribution), +1σ the 84.13rd percentile, +2σ the 97.72nd percentile, and +3σ the 99.87th percentile.
 This is related to the 68–95–99.7 rule or the three-sigma rule.
 Note that in theory the 0th percentile falls at negative infinity and the 100th percentile at positive infinity, although in many practical applications, such as test results, natural lower and/or upper limits are enforced.